 You have the rest of the day to explore Bourton-on-the-Water.
 There’s lots to do here, including the Cotswold Motoring and Toy Museum (which is right by the bus stop), the Model Village at the Old New Inn, Cotswold Perfumery, Birdland Park and Gardens, and the Dragonfly Maze.

 There are also lots of pubs and restaurants in Bourton if you fancy an early dinner.
-Some of our favourites are the Rose Tree Restaurant by the river, Smiths of Bourton for burgers, The Mousetrap Inn for upscale pub food and L’Anatra for stone-baked pizzas and Italian classics.
+Some of our favourites are Smiths of Bourton for burgers and loaded fries, The Mousetrap Inn for upscale pub food and L’Anatra for stone-baked pizzas and classic Italian dishes.

 [This can be only be done on Monday–Saturday as the Stagecoach 1/2 doesn’t run on Sundays]